-Pianist Francesca Khalifa and composer Brian Field present Earth Protectors, an event aiming at bringing the artistic and scientific community together with the public to reflect on the danger human and non-human life is running as a consequence of global warming.
+Pianist Francesca Khalifa and composer Brian Field presented Earth Protectors on May 27th, 2023 at the Greenwich House Music School Recital Hall in Manhattan, NY.
+The event aimed at bringing the artistic and scientific community together with the public to reflect on the danger human and non-human life is running as a consequence of global warming.

 One Ocean (12 min. circa)